If you prefer a this as a PDF, download it here.

 Earphones – definite NO NO in the bunch.
 They have no place in a group ride and are dangerous to use in any road cycling (traffic) situation.
 Save for the trainer.

 Helmet – don’t forget your helmet for safety and out of respect for other riders.
-Helmets should be considered as strongly recommended on C&CCC group rides.
+Helmets are mandatory on C&CCC group rides.

 In Case of Emergency – Carry an ICE (In Case of Emergency) card or equal, phone and enough cash for a taxi home, if needed. (all members are entitled to a OneLife ID card)